phoenixframework/phoenix_live_view/guides/client/dom-patching.md

 element.

 The "ignore" behaviour is frequently used when you need to integrate with another JS library.
+Note only the element contents are ignored, its attributes can still be updated.

 The "append" and "prepend" feature is often used with "Temporary assigns" to work with large amounts of data.
 Let's learn more.

 ## Temporary assigns